Diptonil/raging-coffee/src/main/java/com/ragingcoffee/spring/README.md

 1. **Spring Boot Starter Actuator**: This includes features to monitor and manage our application when it's pushed to production using HTTP endpoints, SSH or Telnet, etc.

+## Spring MVC

+This is a component of the Spring framework that facilitates the service of a response upon getting a request.
+When a request comes in, the MVC looks for the URI that the request wants to access.
+When that is found, it routes it to execute certain methods of a class that is responsible to be answerable for that URI.
+That class is known as a Controller.
+The response that is obtained is obviously in JSON format.
+However, it is the job of the MVC to coerce the data that is outbound to JSON.
+We need not code the JSON conversion logic in controllers.

 ## Difference Between Real Projects and These Example Projects

 When using Spring Boot, we get a ZIP file.
 Upon extraction, we notice these files: